DIRECT-BIT/Reviving-Dormant-Memories/README.md

-# Investigating Catastrophic Forgetting in Language Models through Rationale-Guidance Difficulty
+# Unveiling and Addressing Pseudo Forgetting in Large Language Models

 > "*Memory Is the Scribe of the Soul.*"
 > —Aristotle: Greek Philosopher